-Your hosts,Sandy & Gary settled here nine years ago having "escaped" from the Thames Valley.Gary's career B.C. (that's "Before Cornwall") was as a licensed engineer having learnt his trade in the RAF
+Your hosts,Sandy & Gary settled here fifteen years ago having "escaped" from the Thames Valley.Gary's career B.C. (that's "Before Cornwall") was as a licensed engineer having learnt his trade in the RAF

 His daily commute now,a few yards to the best view on The Lizard Peninsula beats the M4 traffic any day!
-Sandys career B.C. was as an area manager for a large catering company covering several counties then latterly for a couple of years with the National Trust at The Vyne in Hampshire Since our arrival in Cornwall we have become ensconced in local hamlet life where we celebrate the old customs and seasons of the land.We wassail the apple trees in January and organise pancake races around Shrove Tuesday (the bicyle and wheelbarrow heats are a bit tricky!).
-At Easter we walk to our nearest sandy beach at Gillan for Trigging (digging up cockles buried in the sand).We mark the solstices with parties, barbeques and bonfires and in Autumn hold the harvest supper - each dish contains something grown or scrumped in the hamlet.
+Sandy's career (B.C.) was as an area manager for a large catering company covering several counties then latterly for a couple of years with the National Trust at The Vyne in Hampshire Since our arrival in Cornwall we have become ensconced in local hamlet life where we celebrate the old customs and seasons of the land.We wassail the apple trees in January and organise pancake races around Shrove Tuesday (the bicycle and wheelbarrow heats are a bit tricky!).
+At Easter we walk to our nearest sandy beach at Gillan for Trigging (digging up cockles buried in the sand).We mark the solstices with parties, barbeques and bonfires.

-In the winter months there is some time for basketry classes using traditional techniques but also some wild and wacky baskets from hedgerow and garden clippings.
-These two being examples of coiled work using mountbretia and string
+In the winter months there is some time for basket making using both traditional techniques and some wild baskets from hedgerow and garden clippings.
+Screen printing and ribbon embroidery are recent discoveries.